-Siobhan pointed him to the wash basin in the corner, gave him a fresh bottle of alcohol, then scurried around to retrieve the rest of what he’d requested, explaining as thoroughly and succinctly the injuries she’d assessed and what she’d done to treat them as she went.
+Siobhan pointed him to the wash basin in the corner, gave him a fresh bottle of alcohol, then scurried around to retrieve the rest of what he’d requested, explaining the injuries she’d assessed and what she’d done to treat them as she went.

 He was ready and up to date a few minutes later, just as another wave of injured people arrived.